thervig/assignment_05/README.md

 function you wrote in 4.
 If p = 99, then the function in 4 should return a list of 99 distances.
 This function will take that list and find the smallest and largest distances.
 These are the critical points of the Monte Carlo test.
+6. Write a function that takes the critical points of the Monte Carlo simulation and the observed value and returns True is the observed distance is significant, i.e., less than or greater than the observed.
+Otherwise, return False.
-6. Write tests for items 3, 4, and 5.
+7. Write tests for items 3, 4, 5, and 6.
-7. Look at the file, functional_test.py.
+8. Look at the file, functional_test.py.
 In that file I have written a single functional test that ties together all of your previous work.
 For this test, you should replace the module and function names with your own values.
 For example, I assume that all the necessary methods are in the point_pattern module.
 Since you